-To date, five zones of mineralisation have been identified along the shear and lightly drill tested with the majority of holes reaching 30 metres or less.
+Currently, five zones of mineralisation have been identified along the shear within the Bali project area.
+These zones of mineralisation have only been lightly drill tested to date with the majority of holes testing only the top 30 metres.
 Positive results from the historic drilling include:

-(a) 9 metres @ 2.14% Copper & 9.8 g/t silver (Drill hole CL4),
+- 9 metres @ 2.14% Copper & 9.8 g/t silver (Drill hole CL4)

-- 3 metres @ 3.75% Copper & 18.3 g/t silver from 5 metres downhole (Drill hole CL1A).
+- 3 metres @ 3.75% Copper & 18.3 g/t silver from 5 metres downhole (Drill hole CL1A)

-(c) 6 metres @ 7.17% Copper & 27.3 g/t silver from 17 metres downhole (Drill hole CL1A).
+- 6 metres @ 7.17% Copper & 27.3 g/t silver from 17 metres downhole (Drill hole CL1A).

 An airborne electromagnetic (AEM) and magnetic survey was conducted across the entire Bali Project tenement area.
 The AEM and magnetic data was collected using the latest Xcite airborne system, developed by New Resolution Geophysics Australia’s (NRG).

 The survey data was processed and assessed by Perth based Southern Geoscience Consultants.

 The high-resolution airborne electromagnetic (AEM) and magnetic survey totalled 441 line-kilometres which covered the entire Bali Project.
 The survey was designed to highlight conductors representing potential primary copper mineralisation that may be present within the project area.